elunna/nerfhack-changelog/README.md

 * Flint stones can be struck (applied) against objects made of iron, producing sparks (fire).
 This can scare certain monsters away who fear fire.
 (Spork/THEM)
 * Buff the effects of the scroll of light (xnh)
 * Reverse the name of the HACKEM MUCHE scroll
-* Using a cursed unlocking tool has a chance to break (Evil)
 * Using eroded unlocking tools also has a chance to break.
-* Credit cards may slip through a lock when cursed or hero is fumbling (xnh).
 * Playing eroded musical instruments can break the instrument or fail to play.
 * Applying rusty stethoscope is much less effective.
 * Rusty tin openers can break.